 10. When should I let the GEM Office know my graduate school choice?

 You should inform the GEM Office as soon as possible that you have accepted a graduate school offer, but no later than March 18th.
 This date is subject to change each year; changes in deadlines are communicated to GEM Selects via email.

 As soon as you have accepted a graduate school offer, update the “Plan to Attend” field in your eGEM account to let us know your graduate school choice.
+This notation also informs the school of your intention to attend that university, potentially expediting your funding support confirmation as a GEM Fellow.
 Please keep your eGEM account up to date to let us know if you have changed your name, moved or changed e-mail addresses since completing your application.

 11. How are stipend checks disbursed?
 I received an invoice for my graduate school tuition.
 What should I do?